 Patients suffering from Stage III and Stage IV COPD often require specialized combinations of medications containing inhaled corticosteroids.
 Conversio Health's Specialty Pharmacy customizes medications when necessary.

 Conversio Health is not a disease management company but rather an important partner in the delivery of care.
 As a multi-disciplinary pharmacy, Conversio Health can provide a comprehensive treatment approach through its team of case managers, nutritionists, respiratory therapists and licensed pharmacists.
-All aspects of the member's condition are addressed in cooperation with the patient's primary care provider and the health plan case management team.
+All aspects of the patient's condition are addressed in cooperation with the patient's primary care provider and the health plan case management team.
 Detailed effectiveness reporting is provided regularly to document progress toward common goals in improving care delivery and efficiency.